FaserF/TaskerProfiles/PIN2Clipboard Tasker/README.md

-# Phone Lost Tasker Project
+# PIN TO CLIPBOARD Tasker Project

 Thanks to XDA for the base project and their great tasker ideas! https://www.xda-developers.com/2-factor-authentication-tasker-android/